History of the Democratic Republic of the Congo

 The historian Elikia M'Bokolo

-was born in Kinshasa, Democratic Republic of the Congo (Central Africa)
+was born in Kinshasa, DR Congo (Central Africa)

 - 200,000 years: archaeological sites of Mulundwa (Katanga)